guidoism/escape/inspiration/jonesforth.md

 /*
         QUIT AND INTERPRET ----------------------------------------------------------------------

-        QUIT is the first FORTH function called, almost immediately after the FORTH system "boots".
+        QUIT is the first Forth function called, almost immediately after the Forth system "boots".
         As explained before, QUIT doesn't "quit" anything.
 It does some initialisation (in particular it clears the return stack) and it calls INTERPRET in a loop to interpret commands.
-The reason it is called QUIT is because you can call it from your own FORTH words in order to "quit" your program and start again at the user prompt.
+The reason it is called QUIT is because you can call it from your own Forth words in order to "quit" your program and start again at the user prompt.

-        INTERPRET is the FORTH interpreter ("toploop", "toplevel" or "REPL" might be a more accurate description -- see: http://en.wikipedia.org/wiki/REPL).
+        INTERPRET is the Forth interpreter ("toploop", "toplevel" or "REPL" might be a more accurate description -- see: http://en.wikipedia.org/wiki/REPL).
 */